boriskriger/Publications/README.md

 Kriger, B. (2026, June).
 Why the physical vacuum cannot be empty, why vacuum boundaries must be gradients rather than walls, and the necessary identification of the quantum vacuum with the spacetime continuum [Preprint].
 ResearchGate. https://doi.org/10.13140/RG.2.2.23200.34561

+Kriger, B. (2026, June).
+Time density as a substrate-independent structural quantity: From hippocampal chronoperception to the cosmological membrane [Manuscript].
+ResearchGate. https://doi.org/10.13140/RG.2.2.17714.98243

 COMMENTS & NOTES